-* Swindon IA has in recent years widened its constitutional objectives to embrace all ostomists and currently has several colostomist members.
+* In 1996 Swindon IA widened its constitutional objectives to embrace all ostomists and currently has many colostomist members.

 * Since its formation, the group has donated thousands of pounds of equipment and services to our local hospital’s Day Services Unit and to our Stoma Care Service.
 As examples; in 1999 we donated two variable height patient trolleys to the Day Services Unit at a cost of £2,600.
 In 2000, we were pleased to present two additional patient trolleys.
 Both official presentations of the trolleys to the hospital were featured in the Swindon Advertiser, our local newspaper.

-* We funded the training of a third specialist stoma care nurse based at the Great Western Hospital.
-Swindon IA is proud to have financed the specialist training courses of Swindon's specialist stoma care nurses since their introduction in Swindon.
+* Until recently, Swindon IA is proud to have financed the specialist training courses of Swindon's specialist stoma care nurses since their introduction in Swindon.
 In 2004, the group donated an Olympus flexible sigmoidoscope at a cost of £20,339 and in our 25th anniversary year, we created and presented to the hospital a patient information DVD, which is now available, free of charge, to any stoma care clinic.
-In 2009, we donated an argon plasma coagulator and laparascopic surgical instruments at a cost of nearly £24,000 to the hospital.
+In 2009, we donated an argon plasma coagulator and laparoscopic surgical instruments at a cost of nearly £24,000 to the hospital.
 Our most recent project sought to raise some £29,000 plus for a Transanal Endoscopic Operating System (TEO).
 However, a joint venture with 'Brighter Futures', the Great Western Hospital charity, saw both charities donate £14,800 in order to speed up the acquisition.